spokestack/spokestack.io/content/blog/keeping-perspective.md

 ---
 title: Keeping Perspective
 date: '2020-03-20'
-description: Keep perspective on what you are building in tough times
+description: Keep perspective on what you are building in tough times.
 author: mike
-tags: Business, Marketing
+tags: Business
 draft: false
 ---